 Earlier feelings of disappointment or loss resurfacing

 Family pressure to have children and/or produce a grandchild

 ~ HOW I MAY BE ABLE TO HELP YOU ~

-Talking things through with an impartial third party who has expertise in this specialist field can help you to find ways of coping emotionally, explore the way forward when you don’t know what to do, make difficult decisions or gain understanding and insight into yourself, your relationship or your situation.
+Talking things through with an impartial third party who has expertise in this specialist field can help you to find ways of coping emotionally; explore the way forward when you don’t know what to do; make difficult decisions; and gain understanding and insight into yourself, your relationship and your situation.